topexam/.github/profile/README.md

 ## Technical

-We are building the platform by trending & stable techniques like:
+We are building the platform by trending & stable techniques.

-- Backend: Nest.JS with Microservices, CQRS & Event Sourcing, Message Bus (kafka), etc...
-- Web: React.JS Micro-frontend, webpack federation, etc...
-- Mobile: FLutter with app modularization
-- Landing & Others: Next.JS with Directus CMS